How to Get Rid of Roaches Without Using Foggers (Bombs)

 The Best Way To Get Rid Of German Roaches

-Next, it’s time to get out the bait.
+Use Gel Bait: It’s time to get out the bait.
 Gel bait.
-German roaches love gel bait but they won’t travel far to get it.
-With whatever gel bait you use, (we like Vendetta Plus,) the important thing is to apply it correctly.
+German roaches love gel bait, but they won’t travel far to get it.
+With whatever gel bait you use (we like Vendetta Plus,) the important thing is to apply it correctly.
 You’ll want to use only pea-sized droplets and place them in cracks and crevices where German roaches hide and breed.

-With German roach control, the key product I’ve never seen a homeowner use is an Insect Growth Regulator (IGR).
-German roaches breed so quickly that if their life cycle is not interrupted, you’ll never get 100% control.
-Their egg casings will keep hatching and you’ll have to keep treating them over and over again.
-By using an IGR like Gentrol Point Source you’ll break this life cycle and get rid of roaches for good.
+Use Insect Growth Regulator: One key product many homeowners don’t know to use is an Insect Growth Regulator (IGR).
+German roaches breed so quickly that if their life cycle is not interrupted, you may never get 100% control.
+Their egg casings will keep hatching, and you’ll have to keep treating them over and over again.
+By using an IGR like Gentrol Point Source, you can break this life cycle and get rid of roaches for good.

+Non-Repellent Insecticide Spray: If the above products simply aren’t doing the trick, you can break out the big guns.
+A non-repellent spray such as Alpine WSG works very well when applied to cracks in crevices.
+Make sure not to spray any bait you’ve applied, or it won’t attract roaches.
 Do not expect this spray to kill the roaches on contact.
-If it does, you’re doing it incorrectly.
 The goal with all German roach control methods is to allow them to survive long enough to inadvertently bring the products back to the others that are hiding in inaccessible areas of your home.

-Native Pest Management is your local provider of pet-safe cockroach control and cockroach removal in South Florida.
-Whether you are searching for “pest control West Palm Beach”, “pest control Delray Beach”, “pest control Boca Raton”, “pest control Jupiter”, “pest control Lake Worth”, “pest control Wellington”, or pest control in various other cities in our service area, we can help.
-With over 500 verified five star reviews across sites including Google, Yelp, HomeAdvisor, and Angie’s List, we do what it takes to safely solve your pest problem.
+Native Pest Management is your local provider of pet-safe pest control in Florida.
+With over 3000 verified five-star reviews across sites, including Google, Yelp, Nextdoor, Facebook, the BBB, and Angie’s List, we do what it takes to safely solve your pest problem.